 Wait a second.

-Even if it has burst a little bit in California, it wouldn't hurt anybody if if home prices in San Francisco fell four percent.
+Even if it has burst a little bit in California, it wouldn't hurt anybody if home prices in San Francisco fell 4%.

 It would only hurt people who want to sell right now.

-But it would if if if this is happening, it's gonna make more people eligible to get into the market.
+But if this is happening, it's going to make more people eligible to get into the market.

 Absolutely.

-Uh right now we need to make uh money affordable.
+Right now, we need to make money affordable.

-You were exactly right, by making these loans uh by bringing in people that could not afford them.
+You were exactly right by making these loans and by bringing in people that could not afford them.

-And it's just ludicrous to blame these lenders uh for this big uh debacle because do you know how many disclosures these people had to sign, acknowledging what they were getting into?
+And it's just ludicrous to blame these lenders for this big debacle because do you know how many disclosures these people had to sign acknowledging what they were getting into?

 These individual borrowers had to sign at least a half a dozen disclosures.

-And we're gonna get either no matter how many disclosure forms, no matter how many lawyers they had read the disclosures, none of how many times they signed them.
+And we're going to get no matter how many disclosure forms, no matter how many lawyers they had to read the disclosures, no matter how many times they signed them, they were still victims.

-As far as Democrats are concerned, they're gonna make as many victims as possible.
+As far as Democrats are concerned, they're going to make as many victims as possible.

 We're having a difficult time now.

-Uh in our marketplace, our sales are down slightly as far as the number of homes sold by about six percent, but that's six percent off the all-time record.
+In our marketplace, our sales are down slightly as far as the number of homes sold by about 6%, but that's 6% off the all-time record.

 It's still a great market here locally.